Hey Kids (Start Here)

 Hermann awakens to a sharp pain and a loud crash in a bright room.

-He isn’t sure where he is; he isn’t sure what is happening; there is a vicious ache in his chest that makes him wonder if he’s dying; he thinks he’s died before; he remembers nearly dying; his brain is full of cognitive sludge but even so, he manages to half recall and half fabricate an explanation, running mental models of the last few minutes in reverse and then forward again.
+He’s not sure where he is; he’s not sure what’s happening; there’s a vicious ache in his chest that makes him wonder if he’s dying; he thinks he’s died before; he remembers nearly dying; his brain is full of cognitive sludge but even so, he half recalls and half fabricates an explanation, running mental models of the last few minutes in reverse then forward again.
 They oscillate with increasing detail each round until he stitches something together that makes sense.

 No he isn’t.